 Our democratic way of life depends on the rights of free expression as delineated in the First Amendment: freedom of the press; freedom of speech; freedom of religion, freedom of assembly; and freedom to petition the government for redress of grievances.
 The press certainly plays an ongoing role to advance and protect First Amendment freedoms, but some acts of courage and/or persistence can and should be recognized and celebrated.
 The Alaska Press Club seeks to recognize such contributions by working journalists or others who uphold and defend First Amendment rights and values with courage and conviction.

 Journalists certainly offer regular, outstanding examples of fortitude to spotlight, but often unsung heroes outside the working profession distinguish themselves by assisting the press, the government, academia, business and/or others in protecting First Amendment rights.
 Therefore, this award can recognize journalists and non-journalists (such as this award’s first recipient).
 The Press Club also sponsors an annual Public Service Award that recognizes only a body of work during the previous calendar year for which individuals and/or organizations nominate themselves.
 The First Amendment Award honors nominations by others.
-This is the only award the Press Club board judges.
+These are the only awards the Press Club board judges.
 Nominations typically function more like a “lifetime achievement” award in service of the First Amendment.

 Howard Rock Tom Snapp First Amendment Award Recipients